Skip to content

 Executive Committee

-SPER’s Executive Committee is comprised of eight officers and includes a President, a President-Elect, an Immediate Past-President, a Secretary, a Treasurer, and four Members-at-Large, a Student Representative, and an International Representative.
+SPER’s Executive Committee is comprised of eight officers and includes a President, a President-Elect, an Immediate Past-President, a Secretary, a Treasurer, and four Members-at-Large, a Trainee Representative, and an International Representative.
 The President of the Society shall be the Chairperson of the Executive Committee.
 All officers of the Society must be members and are elected by majority vote of the members voting by mail or e-mail ballot.

 Penelope (Penny) Howards

 Penelope (Penny) Howards is an Associate Professor in the Epidemiology Department at Emory University.
 She describes herself as a reproductive epidemiologist with methodological interests.
 Most recently, her research has focused on the reproductive health of birthing people with chronic conditions including cancer survivors, people with lupus, and people with sickle cell disease.
-She is also passionate about teaching epidemiologic concepts and mentoring students to help them achieve their individual goals.
+She is also passionate about teaching epidemiologic concepts and mentoring trainees to help them achieve their individual goals.
 Read more

 • PhD, University of North Carolina at Chapel Hill, 2004